JamesCC/VMXProxyPy/docs/install_raspberry_pi.md

 you don't need a screen to do it, and you could even get an SSH client (to replace putty) for your phone.

-**If you are using the pre-built Raspberry Pi image**, note there are several VMXProxy services running.
+Note you may have chosen to have several VMXProxy services running.
 To uninstall them you'll need:

     sudo make uninstall
     sudo make uninstall SN_SUFFIX=-sim